benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-P4.png)

-- P4 appears below a 'split by _relprop_' below a relationship.
+- P4 may appear below a 'split by _relprop_' below a relationship.
 The relationship may be wrapped by an 'L'
-- P4 appears below a 'split by _{pt/at/st}/< ett >_' below a relationship / path /  quantifier-input.
+- P4 may appear below a 'split by _{pt/at/st}/< ett >_' below a relationship / path /  quantifier-input.
 The relationship / path / quantifier may be wrapped by an '↛' or an 'L'

 - _relprop_ is a property of the relationship
 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the filter (in a previous filtering step - see Q223) or right of the '→' entity